carlussery/Chicago_Bike_Sharing_User_Insights/README.md

 ### Data Cleaning/Preparation
 In the initial data preparation phase, we performed the following tasks:
 1. Data loading and inspection.
-2. Data cleaning and formating
+2. Data cleaning and formatting
 3. Data merging

 For detailed documentation of the cleaning and preparation phase see the following: